 By default, Sitefinity CMS stores output cache in the server memory as that provides the fastest speed for reading and writing the cache data.

 With In-memory output cache storage, both output cache items and cache dependencies are stored in the server memory.
-Each server gets and sets output cache items from its own memory, and if content is updated, Sitefinity CMS invalidates the output cached items based on the cache dependencies.
-When Sitefinity CMS is running in load-balanced setup, the Sitefinity CMS NLB module takes care of messaging all nodes to invalidate their cache for the updated content and its dependencies.
+Each server gets and sets output cache items from its memory, and if the content is updated, Sitefinity CMS invalidates the cached output items based on the cache dependencies.
+When Sitefinity CMS is running in a load-balanced setup, the Sitefinity CMS NLB module takes care of messaging all nodes to invalidate their cache for the updated content and its dependencies.
 The following diagram visualizes the InMemory output cache storage mechanism:

 Back To Top

 To submit feedback, please update your cookie settings and allow the usage of Functional cookies.